Course begins Monday 21th February 2022

 Mary Queen of Scots gave up everything in her attempt to rule as woman, in her own right.
 It was, it seemed to those watching, this: two Queens, one island, and only one could survive.

 Delivery: The course will be delivered by a series of 4 video lectures, and separate group Q&As with the course tutor via a video conferencing platform.
 Participants will also receive a reading list, course literature and activities.
 Links and details will be sent to participants a few days before the course begins.
+Lectures will be released at 7pm each Monday and will be available to view for a month and half.

 Mary was thrust into royalty at just six days old, sent to France to the Court, which was safe, but a political high wire, full of threats.
 This lecture explores her early life, thrown between powerful interests in Scotland and France.
 Accompanied by her four ladies in waiting – all named Mary! – she set off for France aged just five after kidnap threats in England.
 But, for the little girl, it was a case of out of the frying pan and into the fire.
-This

 2. Who killed Lord Darnley?